vacp2p/rfc/content/docs/rfcs/38/README.md

 # Abstract

-We propose to replace Nakomoto consensus mechanisms with ones which afford excution by secure leaderless, decentralization.
+We propose to replace Nakomoto consensus mechanisms with ones which afford execution by secure leaderless, decentralization.
 We sketch a two-layer model for the practical execution of such a distributed consensus, in which an underlying binary decision mechanism is utilized to used to vote on the construction of a distributed,